-Hawley Troxell Completes First QSCB Bond Issue in IdahoAdded by Nicholas G. Miller in Articles & Publications, Business Law, News on August 5, 2009
+Hawley Troxell Completes First QSCB Bond Issue in IdahoAdded by Nicholas G. Miller in Articles & Blogs, Business Law, News on August 5, 2009

 On July 29, 2009, Hawley Troxell issued its approving legal opinion on the issuance by the Snake River School District (Blackfoot) of its $5,000,000 “Qualified School Construction Bond” or “QSCB.”
 QSCBs are a feature of the federal stimulus bill authorized early in 2009, and this was the first QSCB issued in Idaho under this designation.
 Zions Bank Public Finance acted as financial advisor to the District and JP Morgan/Chase purchased the bond in a private placement.